melvinkcx/private-file-saver/README.md

 It is a cross-platform desktop app that sync your local files to your private AWS S3 bucket.
 S3 bucket is a cloud storage that provides end-to-end encryption, makes data stored inaccessible to cloud providers.

+#### Features:
+- Sync local files to AWS S3 bucket
+- Able to detected file changes since last synced
+- No installation required!
+Download and run, that's it.
+- Easy setup, with 3 simple steps

 #### Download Links for supported platforms:
 - Linux